david7378/weatherMonitor/README.md

 ```

-6. Open your browser and navigate to http://localhost:3000 to see the application.
+6. Open your browser and navigate to your localhost to see the application.

+License
+This project is licensed under the MIT License.